 Korte Ranch is located in a beautiful section of the Napa Valley, 3 miles north of St. Helena, CA., where the east and west ranges of hills come close together.
 It is an ideal location to grow grapes and cultivate olive trees for olive oil.

 The Olive Oil Orchard

 Napa Valley has become a major farming region for olive trees and olive oil.
-Olives are high in monounsaturated fat; studies have correlated that with good cardiovascular health.
+Olives are high in mono-unsaturated fat; studies have correlated that with good cardiovascular health.
 The Mediterranean climate which is so beneficial for wine grapes, also benefits olive trees.
 They both do their best in poor soils, full sun and heat.
 Moderate irrigation aids in developing the fruit size.
 Olives were first planted in California at the San Diego Mission in the late 1700s, with the first olive oil reported to be produced in California in 1803.

 There are many types of olives we could have planted in the Olea europaea family, we chose to start with Spanish trees: 80% Arbequina and 20% Arbosana.
-Arbequina were chosen because the typical characteristic of the olive oil is more buttery, with a slightly peppery finish.
+Arbequina was chosen because the typical characteristic of the olive oil is more buttery, with a slightly peppery finish.
 Arbosana is considered a more robust olive than Arbequina.
 Their olive oil tastes more peppery, or pungent.
 It also delivers a higher level of polyphenols – the chemical substances found in plants that may reduce the risk of heart disease and cancer.